johanthoren/bibcal/README.md

 Running bibcal without any options or arguments will print a list of feast days in the current gregorian year.
 Adding a year as an argument will print the feast days of that year.

-Running bibcal with the option `-t` will print a long summary of the current biblical date.

 Running bibcal with the option `-T` will print a short summary of the current biblical date.

+Running bibcal with the option `-t` will print a slightly longer summary of the current biblical date.

 Example:
 ``` sh